 - 1 tablespoons baking soda

-Whisk the flour, brown sugar, soy milk, and salt together in the bowl of a stand mixer.
+Whisk the flour, brown sugar, coconut milk, and salt together in the bowl of a stand mixer.
 Add the starter and water to this mixture.
 Mix on low speed to combine.
 Continue to mix until the dough is very smooth and very strong…and seems almost rubbery.

 Turn the dough out onto an unfloured counter and work a few turns by hand.
 Form the dough into a smooth ball; the surface should feel satiny and tight.Cover the dough loosely with plastic wrap or a towel and let it rest for 10 minutes.